stevenapsel/DRL-Navigation/README.md

 - **`3`** - turn right.

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+### Getting Started

+This project was completed using the workspace provided by Udacity.

+There is also an option to install/configure this environment locally: https://github.com/udacity/deep-reinforcement-learning#dependencies

+This will also require downloading the Unity environment from Udacity.